Palmdate/english/README.md

 Ready to run in production?

-## Test Process
+# Test Process

   1. Pick task from lane "Ready for review"
   2. Connect to VM of server, test on it.
   3. Create a new branch for each task with format: `test-<<content of task>>`, all branch  depend on master branch.
   4. Everything is ok, merge that branch to master.

-  If not, comment the errors on task and back assign to deverloper (Move task to lane Approved) or create new bug in board.
+  If not, comment the errors on task and back assign to developer (Move task to lane Approved) or Create new bug in board and assign to developer.
-#

 ### All commands for migration database